aeternity/aepp-sdk-js/docs/transaction-options.md

 - `gasPrice` (default: `1e9`)
     - To increase chances to get your transaction included quickly you can use a higher gasPrice.

+### NameClaimTx
+- `nameFee` (default: calculated based on the length of the name)
+    - The fee in `aettos` that will be payed to claim the name.
+    - For bids in an auction you need to explicitely calculate the required `nameFee` based on the last bid

+### NameUpdateTx
+- `clientTtl` (default: `84600`)
+    - This option is an indicator for indexing tools to know how long (in seconds) they could or should cache the name information.
+- `nameTtl` (default: `180000`)
+    - This option tells the protocol the relative TTL based on the current block height.
+    - `180000` is the maximum possible value

 ### OracleRegisterTx
 - `queryFee` (default: `30000`)
     - The fee in `aettos` that the oracle requests in order to provide a response.